edsu/omeka_tweet/README.md

 This little script tweets new items that are added to an Omeka instance.
 It will try to get item descriptions, creators and images to post to Twitter.
 You can see a sample Twitter stream over at [baltimoreup](https://twitter.com/baltimoreup).

 It is designed to be run from cron using environment variables.
 The sample run.sh shows how you can do this.
-It will only tweet once per run, but it will remember what items it has tweeted between runs.
+It will sleep 20 seconds between tweets and will remember what items have already been tweeted between runs.

     git clone https://github.com/edsu/omeka_tweet
     cd omeka_tweet